Tennis-Mertens beats former Wimbledon champion Kerber to reach last 16 | Sports-Games

 Tennis-Mertens beats former Wimbledon champion Kerber to reach last 16

-Mertens achieved her best showing at the grasscourt Grand Slam in 2019 when she reached the round of 16 and came into Friday's contest having defeated the three-times major winner in their only previous meeting three years ago.
-The 26-year-old Belgian, who reached a career-high ranking of 12th in 2018, had to save two match points against Panna Udvardy in a second-round match that lasted three hours and 15 minutes and stretched over two days.
+The Belgian achieved her best showing at the grasscourt Grand Slam in 2019 when she got to the last 16 and came into Friday's contest having defeated the three-times major winner in their only previous meeting three years ago.
+The 26-year-old Belgian, who reached a career-high ranking of 12th in 2018, had to save two match points against Panna Udvardy in a second-round clash that lasted three hours 15 minutes and stretched over two days.

+"It was a very good match on my side," Mertens told reporters after beating 15th seed Kerber.
+"I had two difficult ones just before, saving two match points.
+So I'm very happy that I could close this one in two sets.
+"I think my level was way better today than the last couple of days."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)